 The Customs Body of the National Tax and Customs Administration is responsible for excise duty (and municipal tax authorities for the excise duty of private distillers).
 The European Union’s excise duty and energy tax rules apply in Hungary.

 Building and land taxes

 Hungarian municipalities have the right to levy building tax and land tax at their own discretion up to the below caps.

-Residential and other buildings (including advertising media placements on real estate properties) may be subject to building tax, which is payable to the local municipality by the entity/individual owning the building on 1 January of the particular calendar year.
-The building tax should be paid in two instalments on 15 March and on 15 September each year.
+Residential and other buildings may be subject to building tax, which is payable to the local municipality by the entity/individual owning the building on 1 January of the particular calendar year.
+The building tax should be paid in two instalments, on 15 March and on 15 September each year.

 The local government can determine the tax base in either of the following ways: